Replacing the propeller shaft seal without disassembly

 Carefully wrap the shaft with 2 or 3 layers of masking tape.
 This is CRITICAL.
 If you scratch the shaft with a drill bit or a tool, the new seal will leak and you will likely have to replace the shaft.
 Make certain that the tape reaches down to the top of the old seal.

-3. Make a hole in the seal
+3. Remove the seal

 Take the drill bit and SLOWLY (60 RPM max) drill a shallow hole in the side of the old seal.
 You must use a quality electric drill as cheap ones will not turn slowly enough.
 Do not nick the bore in the case or the shaft.
 If you nick the bore, the new seal will likely take care of it.
 Nicking the shaft is another story....